Skip to main content

 Project

 Projects are the primary grouping of resources in Nobl9.
-For more details, refer to the Projects in the Nobl9 Platform section of the documentation.
+For more details, see projects in the Nobl9 platform.

 apiVersion: n9/v1alpha